Chukwuip/ITRES1007/problem1_Solution.md

 How I will rename the 100 files with the wrong file extentions and explain to the researchers how to do this themselves.

-I'll use a python script in the code snippe below
+I'll use a python script in the code snippet below
 `````
 import os